blaenk/site/input/notes/postgresql.markdown

 { RANGE | ROWS } frame_start
 { RANGE | ROWS } BETWEEN frame_start AND frame_end

--- frame_start and frame_end can be
+-- where frame_start and frame_end is one of:
 UNBOUNDED PRECEDING
 CURRENT ROW
 UNBOUNDED FOLLOWING

--- ROWS mode
-some_value PRECEDING
-some_value FOLLOWING
+-- as well as these in ROWS mode: x PRECEDING x FOLLOWING
 ```

 `frame_end` defaults to `CURRENT ROW` if omitted.